-Each year two local charities will be identified and selected based on their ability and past history of making a dramatic positive impact on the lives of the poor, the hungry, the homeless or the sick.
-Once selected, Spada Law Group, LLC will earmark and donate a percentage of its revenues (not profits) to these organizations equally.
+Each year a local charity will be identified and selected based on it’s ability and past history of making a dramatic positive impact on the lives of the most vulnerable in our community.
+Once selected, Spada Law Group, LLC will earmark and donate a percentage of its revenues (not profits) to this organization.

-We are pleased to announce that for 2017 our selected organizations are My Brother’s Table and New England Center and Home For Veterans.
-A brief summary of each is listed below.
-We hope you will take a minute to learn more about each and if you too are moved by their work and want to help, go to their website and Pay It Forward with us!
+We are pleased to announce that for 2018 our selected organization is Respond Inc. A brief summary of Respond Inc. is listed below.
+We hope you will take a minute to learn more about Respond and if you too are moved by their work and want to help, go to their website and Pay It Forward with us!

 RESPOND partners with individuals, families and communities to end the serious public health issue of domestic violence.
 RESPOND strives to achieve its mission through prevention, intervention and education services that promote safe, healthy relationships.